mattwelch/mac_sandbox_tempfiles_deckset/CocoaHeads_May.md

 * Must have the same name (minus extension) as the item to which they are related
 * Must have a known-ahead-of-time extension
-* Must be in the same directory as the parent item

 ^
 Point out that as-designed reason for related files is for things like opening subtitle files for movies, or for an sqlite journal file